webmeshproj/api/README.md

 Mesh is a service that can optionally be exposed by a node.
 It provides methods for

 interfacing with the webmesh from the outside.
-Some methods are only available on the

-leader.
-Nodes can enable the leader proxy to expose the leader's Mesh service.

 | Method Name  | Request Type                                     | Response Type              | Description                                                                                                |
 |--------------|--------------------------------------------------|----------------------------|------------------------------------------------------------------------------------------------------------|